AIISLab/segment-main/README.md

 # 🧠 Semantic Segmentation Training Suite

-A modular framework for training and evaluating semantic segmentation models using transformer-based architectures.
+A modular framework for training and evaluating semantic segmentation models using various Convolutional Neural Network and Vision Transformer architectures.

 ---